OfekGlick/MS-TCN2/README.md

 |->test 3
 |->test 4
 ```
-each text file contains the list of videos relevant to its own fold.
+each text file contains list of videos relevant to its own fold.

+##### Runing the model:
-it can be run using the following commands:
+To reproduce the results use the following commands:

 1. To get baseline results run:
 ```